 Mr. Hill has over 35 years of experience in the oil and gas industry, including more than 25 years with the Lundin Group, as well as international new venture management and senior exploration positions at Occidental Petroleum and Shell Oil Company.
-He was until recently President and CEO of Africa Oil Corp., a publicly-traded oil and gas company focused on Africa, and he is still on their Board of Directors.
-Mr. Hill previously served as President of Valkyries Petroleum, Pearl Exploration and ShaMaran Petroleum.
-He currently serves as a board member for several public oil and gas companies.
+He was until recently President, CEO and Director of Africa Oil Corp., a publicly-traded oil and gas company focused on Africa.
+Mr. Hill previously served as President of Valkyries Petroleum, Pearl Exploration and the Corporation.
+He currently serves as a board member for several listed oil and gas companies.
 His education includes a Master of Science degree in Geology and Bachelor of Science degree in Geophysics from Michigan State University, as well as an MBA from the University of St. Thomas in Houston.